 Just head over to Squarespace.com and press the “Get Started” button in the top right corner of the homepage.
 It will ask you whether you want to use a pre-made premium Squarespace template or build a template from scratch with Squarespace Blueprint.

 I suggest selecting the pre-made professional website option because it gives you a basic structure you can then customize to your liking.
 That said, if you are so inclined and you want to spend a few hours (or more) building your custom website, go for it!
-For the purposes of this tutorial, we're going to go with the pre-made option.
+For the purposes of this tutorial, I'm going to go with the pre-made option.

 Next, it will ask you a couple of questions about the purpose of the website and your goals.
 Although “Indie Author” or “Author” aren't options, I suggest selecting the “Media and Podcast” or “Personal & CV” option.